jlroland/city-explorer/README.md

 01-17-2019 1:30pm - Refactored server application for the yelp constructor.
 01-17-2019 4:30pm - 5:45pm - Refactored server application for the movie constructor.
 01-18-2019 9:30am - Updated server application to deploy heroku.
+01-20-2019 3:45pm - Refactored server application for cache invalidation of each model.

 <!-- Use this area to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an examples: